The Well-Realized Book

 -

-Please note: Applications are reviewed on a weekly basis, with regular email communication from reception to final decision.
-The entire review and acceptance process usually takes 8-12 days from the day your application is received.
-Applying early is recommended for greater chances of selection.
+Please note: Applications are reviewed on a rolling basis, with regular email updates provided throughout the process.
+The full review and acceptance timeline typically takes 8–12 days from the date of submission.
+We encourage early applications to increase the likelihood of selection.

 -